Tina Knowles: Career

-As a fashion designer, Knowles has been featured in publications such as Vogue, Cosmopolitan, Harper’s Bazaar, L’Official, InSyle, and Sports Illustrated.
+As a fashion designer, Knowles has been featured in publications such as Vogue, Cosmopolitan, Harper’s Bazaar, L'Officiel, InStyle, and Sports Illustrated.
 She has also designed costumes for a number of films including Dreamgirls, Pink Panther, Austin Powers in Goldmember, Obsessed, and Cadillac Records.

-She began her career at the age of 19 when she relocated to California to work as a makeup artist for Shiseido Cosmetics.
+She began her career at the age of 19 when she moved to California to work as a makeup artist for Shiseido Cosmetics.
 However, she returned home when her parents fell ill.
-Knowles then worked as a dance choreographer for UAB and later a beautician in Birmingham, Alabama.
+Knowles then worked as a dance choreographer for University of Alabama at Birmingham and later a beautician in Birmingham, Alabama.
 In 1990, she opened Headliners, a 12-seat hair salon located in Houston, Texas.
 The salon went on to become one of the most famous hair businesses in Houston.
 Knowles's rise to prominence came as costume designer for Destiny's Child.
 In the early days of the group's career, she created outfits that the members wore on-stage and to events "out of necessity" because money was limited.
 She also styled the girls' hair, and they practiced their routines at her shop.

 In 2002, she published a book titled Destiny's Style: Bootylicious Fashion, Beauty and Lifestyle Secrets From Destiny's Child in which she discussed how fashion affected Destiny's Child's success.
 The book was published by HarperCollins.
 In 2004, Knowles launched the clothing line House of Deréon alongside Beyoncé, naming it after her mother Agnes Deréon.
 On November 22, 2010, Knowles appeared with Beyoncé on The View to promote her clothing line called "Miss Tina by Tina Knowles".
 In 2010, she expanded the line to Walmart after it was previously being sold on the Home Shopping Network.
 Discussing her style of designing for the line, Knowles revealed she aimed to "hide flaws and create a slimming silhouette", adding, "Everything is created like a foundation garment, even the dresses.
 The pieces are designed to make the woman look leaner and taller."